 - Make a donation to a pet-oriented charity.

 - Offer to host a memorial service for the pet.

 - Have a tree or shrub planted in your friend or relative's yard (with their approval) in honor of the pet.

 What Not to Say or Do

-- Don't cry.
+- "Don't cry."
 Crying is part of the grieving process for many people.

-- You'll feel better soon.
-While this may be true, at the moment, the person feels terrible.
-Instead, you should acknowledge the grief and offer sympathy.
+- "You'll feel better soon."
+While this might be true, at the moment the person is deeply in grief and feels terrible.
+So you should acknowledge that grief and offer sympathy.

 - "They're better off now."
 Regardless of how much the pet suffered, the person is hurting.
 And reminding them of their pet's suffering won't help.

 - "You'll feel better if you get another pet."
 A new pet can't replace the one who died, and suggesting as much might come across as offensively downplaying the loss.
 The person will get another pet if and when they feel ready.